Jean-Pierre Danel: Out of the Blues (2010)

-In November 2010, Danel's Out of the Blues guitar album was released by Universal, with sales going towards AIDS research.
-Danel recorded duets with a number of guitarists such as Hank Marvin, Albert Lee (recorded at the Abbey Road Studios), Scott Henderson, Andy Powell of Wishbone Ash, Jake Shimabukuro, and various popular French artists.
-The album was supported by Carla Bruni, then First Lady of France, and Brian May of Queen, who also wrote a note in the booklet.
-The pair was reunited in a charity organized by Danel in 2013.
-The album was certified Gold, and the DVD earned a Platinum disc.
+In 2010, *Out of the Blues* was released—an album of duets featuring Danel and 24 guest artists (including Louis Bertignac, Michael Jones, Axel Bauer, Laurent Voulzy, Hank Marvin[20], Paul Personne, and Nono from Trust).
+He launched the album alongside Carla Bruni[21],[22]; it reached number 3 on the charts, and both the album and the accompanying DVD were certified gold[23],[24].

+In the United States, the composition "The Pink Side of Miss Daisy" charted on Billboard[25],[26], while "Philippine’s Smiles" reached the iTunes charts in the United States (reaching number 12), Great Britain, Israel, Sweden (hitting number 1), France, South America, and elsewhere.
+Overall, the recordings have charted in 93 countries.

 The Hit List (2013)

 Danel's digital compilation album The Hit List debuted on the French compilation albums chart at number 18.

 Guitar Tribute (2016)

 On 25 March 2016, Danel released Guitar Tribute (Sony Music), a box set containing 2 CDs (a compilation and a live album) and the DVD of a private live show, All You Need Is Live, which he dedicated to his daughter.
 Half of the concert consisted of Danel's hits, with two new songs, while the other half was a collection of covers of classics that influenced the guitar player (e.g. The Beatles, The Shadows, Elvis Presley, etc.).
 Half of the tunes are vocal and several duets are included, as well as video tributes to Danel by Brian May of Queen, Hank Marvin of The Shadows, several French artists, and Sony Music and Warner Music CEOs.
 To promote his work, Danel embarked on a promotional tour, with a primetime TV show, several other TV appearances, and TV advertising.
 Guitar Tribute entered the compilation albums chart at number 7 and the DVD All You Need is Live became certified double platinum.

 In 2017, after Génération Guitare: a double album with guitarist Jean-Félix Lalanne, Sony Music released an anthology featuring a 10-CD box set called Guitar Player, which includes 214 of Danel's recordings, selected from his various albums.

 In 2019, a rose was named after him.
 In 2020, a documentary was announced and a biography was published.
 His album Côté Jazz reached the top of the Jazz Albums Chart in France.